jacklatrobe/AzureMated/docs/README.md

-# FabricFriend Documentation
+# AzureMated Documentation

-This directory contains comprehensive documentation for the FabricFriend project.
+This directory contains comprehensive documentation for the AzureMated project.

 ## Table of Contents